Facing Fear with Self-Inquiry: A Yogic Perspective

 But when we pause and breathe, we access the Intellect.
 The Intellect discerns.
 It doesn’t react—it reflects.
 It helps us see what’s true in the moment, rather than reliving the past or predicting the worst.

-Fear doesn’t disappear, but how we respond changes when we access our Intellect.
+Fear doesn’t disappear, but our response changes when we tap into our Intellect.

 What This Looks Like in Daily Life